HAMID-ALI/git_lesson/README.md

 Git is a version control system which prevent us from having "final doc" problem.

-I am not aware of this line.
+I am changing for uploading using ssh.